brdeleon/twitter_sentiment_analysis_nlp/README.md

 5. Evaluate a Final Model on the Test Set

 ## Results

-We built a <b>logistic regression</b> model that is able to classify a tweet based on sentiment.
+We built a <b>Logistic Regression</b> model that is able to classify a tweet based on sentiment.

 We can determine the sentiment of a tweet based on engineered features at an accuracy of 88% and at an f1 macro score of 73%.